goodrain/rainbond-docs/v3.6/roadmap.md

 ## V3.6
 *Estimated release time: 2018-06-15*
+The current version focuses on supporting the infrastructure of the microservice architecture, service governance, service backup & recovery & migration.

 - [x] Support the ServiceMesh micro service framework out of the box
     - [x] Support Application for grayscale publishing and A/B testing
     - [x] Support Limiting and Circuit breaker
     - [x] Support Intelligent routing
     - [x] Support flow analysis that differentiates sources,This is shown in the topology
-- [ ] Support Application group backup and restore
+- [ ] Support Application group backup and recovery
 - [ ] Support Application group migration across datacenters and across tenants
 - [ ] Support share plugin to market and install from market
 - [x] Support Export applications from the application market